laachy/tradecraft-garden-rs/README.md

 # TODO and issues

- 1. The only thing that doesn't work is loader6/stackcutting, it wont link with rust objects, ive noticed crashing using .rs services module and im sure theres more issues.
+ 1. The only loader/capability that doesn't work is loader6/stackcutting, it wont link with rust objects (specific issue with stackcut.rs globals), ive noticed crashing using .rs services module and im sure theres more issues.
 This will require a more in depth look into the crystal palace source code that I will do at a later date.
+ 2. Optimise crystal palace directive does not work due to rust/llvm tail call optimisations where direct function symbols are not refrenced.
+This causes the linker to view them as unused where in reality their addresses are jumped to.
+To fix this would either need to disable tail call optimisations (at the callsite or globally for every function), provide a patch to the linker, or jmp, function symbol ??? (is that even possible, an idea anyway)
- 2. Other TODOs in crystal-sdk
+ 3. Other TODOs in crystal-sdk